 There are general rules you can follow but best is to experiment and work out what is the most successful time for your particular audience.
 You can work this out based on engagement feedback or Facebook evens tells you how many people have viewed you content and when under the ‘insights’ tab.
 Note that people also have different habits depending on things like weather and if there are holidays coming up.

 But for starting out, here are some general rules….

 - Know what country most of your followers are in (there’s no point posting to prime UK time if all your followers are in the USA)

-- Don’t ever post at the weekend before 8am or after 8pm…ever!
+- Don’t ever post at the weekend before 8am or after 8pm

 - Weekdays between 1-4pm are a great time to post (if ever you needed proof that no one actually works in an office after lunch!) but the most active times for me are starting at 8pm but getting even busier at 9pm

 - If you post at the weekend, between 1-4pm is the best time

 - Monday to Friday at 3pm is considered a great time to post to Twitter